Nikon D780 vs Panasonic FZ82

 Studio photographers will appreciate that the Nikon D780 (unlike the FZ82) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D780 and the FZ82 are recent models that are part of the current product line-up.
 The FZ82 replaced the earlier Panasonic FZ72, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D780 and FZ82 can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Panasonic FZ82 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D780 or the Panasonic FZ82 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.